Guide to the Charles Bailey Reed scrapbooks and photographs, 1914-1924 and undated, bulk 1918-1919

 Most loose material removed to ephemera, newspapers, postcards, and print material folders.

-Black-and-white prints typically measure 2 1/4 x 3 1/8, or 2 3/4 x 4 1/2 inches, wikth a handful of small panoramic prints.
+These unmounted black-and-white prints typically measure 2 1/4 x 3 1/8, or 2 3/4 x 4 1/2 inches, with a handful of small panoramic prints.
 Original envelopes with titles of contents are retained with their prints.
 Many photographs are captioned on the backs.
-Place names include Avignon, Cannes, Fontainebleu, Marseilles, Paris, Alsace, Rheims, Verdun, and Evacuation Hospital Number One, Sebastopol Barracks, Toul (Lorraine).
-The significance of "Kershaw," written on one envelope of prints, may refer to Kershaw Park on Canandaigua Lake in upstate New York.
+Place names include Avignon, Cannes, Fontainebleu, Marseilles, Paris, Alsace, Rheims, Verdun, and Evacuation Hospital Number 1, Sebastopol Barracks, Toul (Lorraine).
+The name "Kershaw," written on one envelope of prints, may refer to Kershaw Park on Canandaigua Lake in upstate New York.

 Includes views of a three-masted ship, a lake, Charles Reed on board a vessel, a city pier or quay, and an unidentified large mechanical shop.
 Envelope advertises a business in Central Valley, N.Y.